Climate Resilience & School Safety

 In Partnership with:

-Foundation for Environmental Education (FEE) and GADRRRES are now in partnership to build momentum to make schools safer and more climate-resilient environments.
+The Foundation for Environmental Education (FEE) is part of the GADRRRES alliance aiming to build momentum to make schools safer and more climate-resilient.